Charl-AI/dotfiles/README.md

 ## Super Caps-Lock

 I like my caps lock key to be remapped to Ctrl (when held), and Esc (when tapped).

+### Ubuntu

 First, use the `gnome-tweaks` GUI to set caps as an extra ctrl, then install `xcape`, log out, and log back in.
 If you are using these dotfiles, `xcape` should be correctly set to add the esc functionality in `~/.profile`.

+### MacOS

+Install and use [Hyperkey](https://hyperkey.app/) to remap caps lock to ctrl and esc.

 ### Ubuntu shortcuts